Bayesian Surrogates for Risk-Aware Pre-Assessment of Aging Bridge Portfolios: Introduction

 Bridges are critical components of transportation infrastructure, facilitating connectivity and economic activity.
 Yet, many of these structures around the world are aging, with a large share now operating close to or beyond their intended service life \cite{betonkalender2010}.
 This presents asset managers with a difficult and resource intensive challenge: deciding which structures require immediate intervention, and how extensive those interventions should be.
 Accurate structural analysis is central to this process to determine whether a bridge meets safety requirements or must be strengthened or replaced.

 Current assessment practices follow a tiered, so called levels-of-approximation approach \cite{fibMC2020}: Starting with simplified, conservative analyses that contain large safety margins to compensate for modeling abstractions.
 If these methods do not demonstrate compliance suggesting that an intervention is necessary, asset managers can commission more refined simulations such as non-linear finite element analysis (NLFEA).
-While NLFEA is expensive, time-consuming, and requires detailed inputs and expertise, making it unsuitable for portfolio-wide use, it can uncover structural reserve capacity, avoiding costly strengthening measures and enabling structures to remain in service beyond their original design life.
+While NLFEA is expensive, time-consuming, and requires detailed inputs and expertise, it can uncover structural reserve capacity, avoiding costly strengthening measures and enabling structures to remain in service beyond their original design life.
 However, the benefit of such detailed analyses is unknown a priori.
 In some cases, NLFEA merely confirms the findings of conservative methods at a significant extra cost.
+Furthermore, the typically high manual modeling and computational effort involved makes current assessment workflows unscalable to portfolio level.

 In this work \cite{Kuhn2025}, we develop data-driven surrogate models that efficiently estimate refined structural analysis results and quantify the uncertainty associated with each prediction.
 These uncertainty-aware outputs enable risk-informed decisions that help prioritize allocation of scarce economic, material, and labor resources where they are most needed.
 Our main contributions are (i) a parametric simulation pipeline that generates a large-scale, high-fidelity dataset of reinforced concrete frame bridges covering common structures of existing infrastructure portfolios; (ii) Bayesian Neural Network (BNN) \cite{pmlr-v37-hernandez-lobatoc15} surrogates trained to predict code compliance factors expected from detailed analyses, with calibrated epistemic uncertainty; and (iii) a triage policy that leverages this predictive distribution to inform decision-making at the portfolio level.